 Our drive through the tree lined residential streets of Swarthmore ended as we pulled into the arboretum that is Swarthmore College.
-Located 20 minutes from the airport and just 11 miles outside of Philadelphia (25-minute train ride), the College offers its 1,600 undergraduates more than 40 majors from which to choose, and more than 600 courses each year.
+Located 20 minutes from the airport and just 11 miles outside of Philadelphia (25-minute train ride and the train station is right at the edge of campus!), Swarthmore offers its 1,600 undergraduates more than 40 majors from which to choose, and more than 600 courses each year.
 Students can also take courses through the Tri-College Consortium with nearby Haverford and Bryn Mawr Colleges, as well as at the University of Pennsylvania through cross-registration.
 Students may also attend lectures and social events at these nearby schools.

 GPA and class rank are never part of the discourse among students.
 It’s more about what motivates you to learn.
-They really want students to take courses they are curious about, go outside their comfort zone and take risks.
+They really want students to take courses they are curious about.
 I took 8 different courses out of 8 different departments my freshman year.
 Out of that, I found my major.

-Students emphasized the non-competitive environment at Swarthmore.
+Students emphasize the non-competitive environment and culture at Swarthmore.
 Peer support is extensive with seniors helping freshman, math whizzes tutoring their peers, and writing seminars to help students with everything from essay structure to how to write a lab report.

 Older fieldstone structures and sleeker new concrete buildings stand side by side on this tree-filled campus.
 The new Science Center is both eco-friendly and student-learning friendly with floor to ceiling white boards inside all science floor rooms and exterior walls that serve as black boards facilitating outdoor class time.
-An artist’s rendering of the planned Biology Engineering Psychology (BEP) building stands proudly on display in the Parish Hall Admissions assembly room.
-Under construction with an anticipated 2020 completion date, BEP will reinforce the interdisciplinary relationships fostered at Swarthmore College.
 Students are directly involved in the College’s decision-making process – they were part of the search for a new President as well as the design of the new Science Center.